joelparkerhenderson/wordbooks/retail.md

 * [service with accompanying products](TODO):  A product/service mix in which a service is the primary offering, and products are offered to accompany and augment the service.
 * [service](TODO):  A product/service mix that offers only a service, with no accompanying product needed or wanted, such as an insurance policy.
 * [services](TODO):  Intangible items for purchase.
+* [SKU: stock keeping unit](https://en.wikipedia.org/wiki/Stock_keeping_unit): an item or group of related items in a unit control inventory system.
 * [shoplifting detection wafer](TODO):  A small device attached to goods, especially clothing, that sets off an alarm if it leaves the store.
 * [shopping items](TODO):  Durable goods that require a great deal of comparison before purchase, such as appliances and furniture.
 * [soft line](TODO):  Describes textile products.